[Column] Afghanistan: The great Asian sink hole

 Afghanistan: The great Asian sink hole

-Now that the Taliban have retaken Kabul, we try to imagine the region's future.
+Now that the Taliban have retaken Kabul, we can try to imagine the region's future.

 Most likely, it will misleadingly shift from panic to short-term stability and back into long-term struggle.